cis-ds/course-site/content/homework/debugging-rmarkdown/index.markdown

 # Debugging code

+TBD.

+# Working with R Markdown documents

-The homework repository contains a file called `country-profile.Rmd`.
-It has some problems.
-Fix the problems so you can successfully knit the document.
+The homework repository contains a file called `hiv-profile.Rmd`.

+1. The file has some problems.
+Fix the problems so you can successfully knit the document in its existing form.
+1. Create a [parameterized report](https://r4ds.had.co.nz/r-markdown.html#parameters) that allows you generate `hiv-profile.Rmd` for any country in the dataset.
+Specifically, you need to do the following:
+    1. Copy the file that you have successfully debugged to `hiv-profile-params.Rmd`.
+    1. Change the output format to `html_document`.
+    1. Add a parameter called `my_iso3` to the YAML header which defines a country's iso3 code.
+    1. Write an R script which generates a separate report for every country in `hiv_rates.csv` and saves it to a folder called `reports`.
+Each file should be named after the country's iso3 code.
+For example, the report for the United States should be called `USA.html`.

 # Submit the assignment